nishitha155/Online-Judge-Project/Readme.md

 # Algobug
--Built an Online Judge project where user can submit code and it returns verdict -MERN stack used: React.js for UI, Node.js/Express.js for backend, MongoDB for storage.
+- Built an Online Judge project where user can submit code and it returns verdict
+- MERN stack used: React.js for UI, Node.js/Express.js for backend, MongoDB for storage.
--Utilized Docker containers to execute the code efficiently and isolated code execution.
+- Utilized Docker containers to execute the code efficiently and isolated code execution.
--Deployed on AWS for scalable and reliable hosting and included features like streak, contests, leaderboard etc
+- Deployed on AWS for scalable and reliable hosting and included features like streak, contests, leaderboard etc

 ## Frontend
 - Navigate to the frontend directory: `cd frontend`